narenderpanwar/certified-kubernetes-administrator-course/docs/09-Networking/22-NodePort-LoadBalancer-Limitations.md

 1. **Lack of Layer 7 (Application Layer) Routing**:

    NodePort and LoadBalancer operate at Layer 4 (Transport Layer) of the OSI model, meaning they can only route traffic based on IP addresses and ports.
-Ingress, on the other hand, operates at Layer 7, allowing for more advanced routing based on HTTP/HTTPS requests, such as URL paths and hostnames.
+Ingress, on the other hand, operates at Layer 7, allowing for more advanced routing based on HTTP/HTTPS requests, such as URL-based routing, path-based routing and SSL termination,.
 2. **Limited to a Single Service per Port**:

    With NodePort, each service can only be exposed on a single port across all nodes in the cluster.
 LoadBalancer can expose multiple services but typically requires a separate load balancer for each service.
 Ingress allows multiple services to be exposed through a single endpoint, providing more flexibility and efficiency.